Syntax-Souljahs/Syntax-Souljahs.github.io/index.md

-and once you are fulfilled with your rc warriors experience you can click your profile on the top right corner and click sign out on the drop down
+and once you are fulfilled with your Rec Center Warriors experience you can click your profile on the top right corner and click sign out on the drop down
 ![sign-out-page.png](img%2Fsign-out-page.png)